mendahu/lighthouse-barchartproject/README.md

 # lighthouse-barchartproject
 Final Project for Lighthouse Labs Web Development Bootcamp

+---

 ## What is this?
-Chart-draw.js is a single javascript file that you can load with a single function accessible to you: __drawBarChart()__.
+__chart-draw.js__ is a single javascript file that you can load with a single function accessible to you: __drawBarChart()__.
 It can dynamically generate a Bar Chart on your webpage.

 __drawBarChart__ takes in three parameters: